MattFrenchh/PRINGLE/README.md

 In order to get started: Clone this repository, navigate to one of the Mouse, Fly or Chick folders.
 Start a Jupyther lab instance and run the notebooks.
 NB: It is important to run each notebook in order as each notebook produces outputs used as input for the next one.

-Also included are the scripts used to generate the plots using the full datasets which can be downloaded directly from the paper supplementary material.
+Also included are the scripts used to generate the plots with the full supplementary datasets.